trustwallet/developer/wallet-core/newblockchain.md

 ## Definition tests, first commit

-Review tests in `tests/X/TWCoinTypeTests.cpp` (where `X` is the name of the blockchain), exactly as in other blockchains.
+Review tests in `tests/chains/<CoinId>/TWCoinTypeTests.cpp` (where `X` is the name of the blockchain), exactly as in other blockchains.
-Run the tests and make sure everything is passing before moving on to the next step.
+Run `cd rust && cargo check --tests` and `make -Cbuild -j12 tests TrezorCryptoTests` to check if Rust and C++ compile successfully.

-You should reate a commit with this change, \(but don't create a pull request yet\).
+You should create a commit with this change, \(but don't create a pull request yet\).

 _Note:_ don't forget to add new files to git.
 _Note:_ don't forget to re-run `cmake` before building, to include new files in the build.

-## C++ Implementation
+## Rust implementation

-Implement the required functionality in C++.
-The code should be placed in the `src/X` folder where `X` is the name of the blockchain.
+Implement the required functionality in Rust.
+The code should be placed in the `rust/chains/tw_<coinid>` folder.

 Don't just dump an existing codebase in the repo.
 The code needs to follow the code style and use existing hashing and cryptographic functionality if possible.
-Adding new dependencies is something we want to avoid at all costs.
-We want to keep the codebase and the binary library as small as possible.
+Adding new dependencies is something we want to avoid as much as possible.
+We want to keep the codebase and the binary library as small as we can.

 If you do need to add a new cryptographic function or other building block please do so as a separate PR from the blockchain implementation.

 ### Entry point for coin functionality

+The Rust's `Entry` structure implements the [CoinEntry](https://github.com/trustwallet/wallet-core/blob/dev/rust/tw_coin_entry/src/coin_entry.rs) trait that is responsible for address management and the transaction signing.
-The `Entry` class should be kept minimal, it should have no logic, just call into relevant Address, Signer, etc. classes.
+It should be kept minimal, have no logic, just call into relevant Address, Signer, etc. classes.

-Include the new coin Entry class in the list of coin dispatchers, in `src/Coin.cpp` (an include, a new instance in the list of dispatcher instances).
+Ensure that it fits well with the existing infrastructure and conventions.

+_Note:_ Do not forget to implement trait methods and declare associated types similar to [tw_ethereum/entry.rs](https://github.com/trustwallet/wallet-core/blob/dev/rust/tw_ethereum/src/entry.rs).

 ### Address encoding/decoding

 The first step is to support the address format specific to the blockchain.
-Start with the generated source files `src/X/Address.h` and `src/X/Address.cpp` (where `X` is the blockchain name).
+Start with the generated source files `rust/chains/X/src/address.rs` (where `X` is the blockchain name).

 At minimum the address needs a string validation static method, a string constructor, a constructor from a public key, and a method to convert back to a string.
 Make sure you can parse a string representation of an address and detect invalid addresses.
 Write unit tests for this.
 Also make sure that you can derive an address string from a private key.
 Write unit tests for this as well.

-For an example of this have a look at Cosmos [Address.h](https://github.com/trustwallet/wallet-core/blob/master/src/Cosmos/Address.h) and [Address.cpp](https://github.com/trustwallet/wallet-core/blob/master/src/Cosmos/Address.cpp).
+For an example of this have a look at Ethereum [address.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_evm/src/address.rs).

-Make sure the dispatcher of address validation and derivation in `src/Coin.cpp` is also extended.
+Make sure the dispatcher of address validation and derivation in `rust/chains/tw_<coinid>/src/entry.rs` is also extended.

 ### Transaction signing

 The second step is supporting signing of transactions.
-Work on the `src/X/Signer.h` and `src/X/Signer.cpp` source files.
+Work on the `rust/chains/tw_<coinid>/src/signer.rs` source file.
 Make sure you can generate a valid signature and a valid signed and encoded transaction.
 Write a unit tests for this.

-For an example of this have a look at Binance's [Signer.h](https://github.com/trustwallet/wallet-core/blob/master/src/Binance/Signer.h) and [Signer.cpp](https://github.com/trustwallet/wallet-core/blob/master/src/Binance/Signer.cpp).
+For an example of this have a look at Aptos's [signer.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_aptos/src/signer.rs).

-### Tests
+### Unit Tests

+Unit tests are used to test public and non-public, usually, a single structure, method or function.
+Rust allows to test non-public identities straightforward.
+Unit tests can be placed in any Rust source file (under the `#[cfg(test)]` attribute) or in a test file under the `rust/chains/tw_<coinid>/tests` directory.
-The tests should be put in `tests/X` where `X` is the name of the blockchain.
-All C++ code needs to be unit tested.
+_Note:_ All Rust code needs to be unit tested.

+For an example of this have a look at Ethereum's Unit tests: [tw_evm/tests/signer.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_evm/tests/signer.rs) and [tw_evm/src/address.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_evm/src/address.rs).

-The C++ implementation with tests should be a separate commit.
+The Rust implementation with tests should be a separate commit.

-## C Interface
+### Rust Integration Tests

+Integration tests are used to test if the blockchain implementation can be accessed through the `TWAnySigner`, `TWAnyAddress`, ... public interfaces.
+They should be placed in the `rust/tw_any_coin/tests/chains/<coinid>` directory.

-Once you are satisfied with your C++ implementation, time to write some tests for C interface, usually you don't need to change the generated C interfaces, those C interfaces are made as small as possible so that clients don't need to worry about implementation details.
-If you are implementing blockchain `Xxx`, handle and implement it first in `TWAnyAddress.h` and `TWAnySigner.h` before writing tests.
+Usually you don't need to change the generated FFI interfaces, those interfaces are made as small as possible so that clients don't need to worry about implementation details.

-Please make sure you catch all C++ exceptions in C implementation.

-If possible test the interface on Android, iOS.
-Optionally add integration test to each platform.
-This is required only if the interface is significantly different than the interface used for other blockchains.

-The C interface, any Protobuf models, and integration tests should be a separate commit.
+For an example of this have a look at Cosmos's Integration tests: [cosmos_address.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_any_coin/tests/chains/cosmos/cosmos_address.rs), [cosmos_sign.rs](https://github.com/trustwallet/wallet-core/blob/master/rust/tw_any_coin/tests/chains/cosmos/cosmos_sign.rs).

+## C++ routing

+At this moment, every blockchain implemented in Rust must be routed through an intermediate C++ layer.
+The `src/X/Entry.h` is generated the way, so it passes requests to sign transactions, generate or validate addresses to Rust through FFI.
+So it can be considered as a bridge between an end-user app and the Rust codebase.
+_Note:_ FFI forwarding is derived from the `src/rust/RustCoinEntry` base class.
+_Note:_ Currently, blockchains in Rust do not support JSON signing as it is deprecated and will be removed in the future.
+Instead, if the blockchain should support JSON signing, consider overriding `RustCoinEntry::signJSON` method as in Ethereum: [src/Ethereum/Entry.h](https://github.com/trustwallet/wallet-core/blob/master/src/Ethereum/Entry.cpp).

+### C++ Integration Tests

+Once you are satisfied with your Rust implementation, time to write some tests for C interface.
+C++ integration tests can help us to ensure if the Rust functionality is routed correctly, and available to be used by end-user apps.

+## Mobile Integration Tests

+It is also required to test the interface on Android, iOS.
+Run `./codegen/bin/newcoin-mobile-tests <coinid>` to generate mobile integration tests:
+- `android/app/src/androidTest/java/com/trustwallet/core/app/blockchains/foobar/Test<CoinId>Address.kt` - Address integration tests.
+- `android/app/src/androidTest/java/com/trustwallet/core/app/blockchains/foobar/Test<CoinId>Signer.kt` - Signing integration tests.
+- `swift/Tests/Blockchains/<CoinId>Tests.swift` - Address, signing and compiling integration tests.

 ## Blockchain checklist